tamari92/kf2-tournament/guidelines.md

 ### 4.4 - Confirmation
 Following their submission, all players are required to join the official tournament discord server and **contact one of the Tournament Directors or Assistant Directors** to confirm their signup.

-This step is mandatory to prevent false signups and ensure that we have an accurate representation of who is actually participating.
+This step is mandatory to prevent fraudulent signups and ensure that we have an accurate representation of who is actually participating.

 If a player does not confirm their signup by the end of the signup phase, their submission will be dropped.